Why I don’t invest in Canadian Dividend ETFs

 2. I control the portfolio turnover – which is largely non-existent!

 I can count on my hand how many stocks I’ve bought then quickly sold over the last 10 years.
 Instead of buying and selling, I buy and hold and reinvest almost all dividends paid for income.
 You can see how that (boring) approach is working out for me below.
 I think things are snowballing rather nicely:

 As a consequence of buying and holding, I don’t pay any money management fees except for a few $9 or so transactions, a few times per year.

 4. I am able to participate in dividend increases.

 Money that makes money, can make more money – if you leave it alone.
 While XIU has been a solid performer, and likely will continue to be, you can see from the information below it certainly doesn’t increase your passive income as much as some of the holdings within XIU have in the past.
 Take Royal Bank stock in particular, image from Royal Bank’s site:

 When you go this page, you’ll see the dividend has almost doubled in the last 8-years.
 Meanwhile, for XIU (image from BlackRock’s site) – the distribution has grown far more modestly:

 By creating my own Canadian dividend ETF per se, I now essentially own what the big funds own in Canada and pay no ongoing money management fees to do so.

-While this is my preferred approach to invest in Canada for now (own Canadian dividend paying stocks directly) I must say, I still feel owning U.S. dividend ETFs make great sense given that market does not operate as an oligopoly.
+While this is my preferred approach to invest in Canada for now (owning Canadian dividend paying stocks directly), low-cost ETFs for the U.S. market are all fine and good too.

 There are many great, low-cost U.S. dividend ETFs and international ETFs you can own – and you can find my favourites including the ones I’ve decided to own for income and growth on my ETFs page here.